 Why study here?

-You will be able to study music technology in a diverse community of students at one of the best performing arts universities of the world.
-We offer our students a unique study environment, a teaching staff with a diverse set of skills, and high-quality technical tools and studio facilities.
-By studying at our University, you will have the opportunity to engage in collaboration across discipline lines and gain expertise needed for making an impact in society.
+You will be able to study music technology at one of the best performing arts universities of the world.
+We have a unique learning environment, a multi-skilled, international staff, and high-quality equipment and studio facilities.

 About the studies